houqb/houqb.github.io/_pages/about.md

 ---

 Qibin Hou received his Ph.D. degree from Nankai University in 06/2019 under the supervision of Prof. Ming-Ming Cheng.
 From 08/2019 to 08/2021, I spent two wonderful years working with Dr. Jiashi Feng and Dr. Shuicheng Yan as a research fellow at National University of Singapore.
 Now, I am an associate professor at School of Computer Science, Nankai University, Tianjin, China.
 I am also with Nankai International Advanced Research Institute (Shenzhen Futian).

+## Research Interests：

+My research covers a range of `Computer Vision` and `Deep Learning`.
+To be specific, my research concentrates on building AI models to help agents better see and understand the complex world.

+Specific directions: `Vision Foundation Models` `Visual Scene Understanding` `Visual Content Generation`

+See my recent publications for more details.

+## For prospective students

+I am always looking for self-motivated Ph.D./master students working with me on the above research fields.
+If you are interested in the research topics in my group, welcome to drop an email.
+Note that before contacting me, you are supposed to have read <a href="https://mmcheng.net/recruit/" class="redlink">[the enrollment information]</a> already.

+## News

++ Five papers accepted by ICLR'25 and NeurIPS'25
++ One paper about SR accepted by Proceedings of the IEEE
++ Serve as an area chair for CVPR'2026
++ Serve as a member of the Senior Program Committee of AAAI'2026
++ Eight papers accepted by CVPR'25 and ICCV'25
++ Among the list of Highly Cited Chinese Researchers of 2024, 2023
++ Two papers accepted by TPAMI'2025
++ Serve as an area chair for ICCV'2025
++ Five papers accepted by TPAMI'2024
++ Top 2% of Scientists on Stanford List since 2022